Search this blog

 Instructions

-• Place a dutch oven with lid inside the oven
+• Place a Dutch oven with its lid inside the oven and preheat to 450°F.

-• Place the dough inside the preheated dutch oven.
-Cover with lid
+• Carefully place the dough into the hot Dutch oven.
+Cover with the lid.

-• Remove the lid and bake for 12-15 minutes more or until brown on top
+• Remove the lid and bake for an additional 12 to 15 minutes, or until golden brown.

 Notes